 Museo archeologico di Santa Scolastica, Archaeological museum in Bari, Italy.

-The Museo archeologico di Santa Scolastica occupies a former Benedictine monastery and houses roughly 30,000 objects spanning different time periods.
-The collection includes prehistoric tools, ceramics, coins, sculptures, jewelry, and ancient inscriptions from the region.
+The Museo archeologico di Santa Scolastica is an archaeological museum in Bari, housed in a former Benedictine monastery in the old city center.
+The collection spans prehistoric times through the Roman period and covers tools, ceramics, coins, sculptures, jewelry, and inscriptions from the surrounding region.

 The community of curious travelers